Hino assembly at the Durban plant

 “The second reason is the increase in production of the well accepted Hino 500 wide cab by the market and, in particular, the highly demanded automatic derivatives.”

-Hino SA assembles truck at the Toyota plant in Durban.
+Hino SA assembles trucks at the Toyota plant in Durban.
 Hino is part of the Toyota group of companies.

 “The biggest seller in our range is the ever popular Hino 300, which was enhanced two years ago through the introduction of automatic models,” notes Trautmann.